quangtricao/ecommerce-store/README.md

 ### Bonus

-1. Use context API to switch theme - [ ]
+- [ ]  Use context API to switch theme.
-2. Use pagination when fetching/displaying all the products - [x]
+- [x]  Use pagination when fetching/displaying all the products.
-3. Implement performance optimization where applicable - [ ]
+- [ ]  Implement performance optimization where applicable.

 ## Project Structure